intel/llvm/sycl/doc/design/KernelFusionJIT.md

 - `group_id`
 - `global_offset`

-Meaning of each of these is self-explainatory for the SYCL user.
+The meaning of each of these is self-explainatory for the SYCL user.

 #### Restrictions